-Collision: Collision pays to repair your motorcycle in the event of an accident, regardless who is at fault.
+Collision: Collision pays to repair your motorcycle in the event of an accident, regardless of who is at fault.

 Comprehensive: Comprehensive coverage pays for damage to your motorcycle that is not the result of an accident such as theft, vandalism, or natural disaster.
 Of note, comprehensive coverage will pay the market value.
-So, say your bike is stolen, market value of the motorcycle is $6000 but you owe the bank $8,000 on your loan, comprehensive will only pay you the market value of $6,000.
+So, say your bike is stolen, the market value of the motorcycle is $6000 but you owe the bank $8,000 on your loan, comprehensive will only pay you the market value of $6,000.
 This is where…

 Gap Insurance: …Gap insurance comes into play.
 Gap insurance covers the difference between what you owe to the bank or finance company on your bike, and what your insurance company will pay out as the market value or your motorcycle.